 The Company evaluates for indicators of impairments and indicators of impairment reversals.
-The Company performed an impairment test for property and equipment and determined recoverable amounts based on VIU calculations using cash flow projections from the Company's latest internal forecasts.
+For CGUs with impairment indicators, the Company performed an impairment test for property and equipment and determined recoverable amounts based on VIU calculations using cash flow projections from the Company's latest internal forecasts.
 When the recoverable amount of a CGU is less than the carrying amount, an impairment loss is recognized.
 When the recoverable amount of a previously impaired CGU is greater than the value of its impaired assets, an impairment reversal is recognized.
 Key assumptions used in determining VIU include discount rates, growth rates and expected changes in cash flows.
 Management estimates discount rates using pre-tax rates that reflect current market assessments of the time value of money and risks specific to the CGUs.
-Forecasts are projected beyond three years based on long-term growth rates ranging from 2.0% to 5.0%.
-Discount rates are calculated on a pre-tax basis and range from 6.0% to 11.0%.
+Forecasts are projected beyond three years based on a long-term growth rate of 2.0%.
+Discount rates are calculated on a pre-tax basis and range from 6.0% to 7.0%.

-Impairment losses of \$3.4 and reversals of \$10.8 were recorded in selling and administrative expenses during the year ended May 7, 2022 (2021 - \$3.1 and \$4.1).
+Impairment losses of \$10.5 and reversals of \$4.3 were recorded in selling and administrative expenses during the year ended May 6, 2023 (2022 - \$3.4 and \$10.8 respectively).